serviceberry3/crazyflie_usb/README.md

 # Other instructions #
 To run a script that launches the Crazyflie up to a hovering position, press the "Launch" button.
+The Crazyflie will hover indefinitely at TARG_HEIGHT.

 To run a script that safely lands the Crazyflie from the height attained via "Launch," press the "Land" button.